-- His research has also resulted in lawsuits against well-known tech companies for allegedly defrauding consumers into paying for products or services without authorization.
+- Research resulted in lawsuits against well-known tech companies for allegedly defrauding consumers into paying for products or services without authorization.
 See Atanasov v.
 GoLive!
 Mobile, LLC, et al., No. 2013-CH-08460 (Cir.
 Ct.
 Cook Cnty, Ill.)
 (Plaintiff claimed that mobile ad network exploited users by leveraging its technology to engineer deceptive advertisements); Burton v. iYogi, Inc., No. 13-cv-06926 (S.D.N.Y.)
-(Plaintiff alleges that iYogi’s computer support services trick consumers into purchasing subscriptions).
+(Plaintiff alleged that iYogi’s computer support services tricked consumers into purchasing subscriptions).

 - Advise tech companies on a variety of legal and strategic business-related issues, including how to handle and protect consumer data.

 - Consult with start-ups on a host of issues, including formation of business plans and corporate entities.

 - Consulted with a healthcare start-up, including help with product development and launch.